What Is Negative Gearing?

 Why Does Negative Gearing Matter?

 The reason negative gearing became popular, especially in the purchase of rental properties and shares, is that when structured correctly, the loss on a negatively geared investment is tax deductible.
 Furthermore, under current rules the losses can be offset against other income.
-(Side note: Are the rules about to change?)

 This means less tax is paid, effectively reducing the impact of the loss.